leec94/cissp-notes/isc2-study-guide-seventh-edition/README.md

   - dedicated line: one that is indefinitely and continually reserved for use by a specific customer
   - nondedicated line: requires a connection to be established before data transmission can occur
   - DSL: digital subscriber line, exploits the upgraded telephone network to grant consumers speeds from 144 Kbps to 6 Mbps (or more)
+  - ISDN: Integrated Services Digital Network, fully digital telephone network that supports both voice and high-speed data communications
+    - formats of ISDN service:
+      - BRI: Basic Rate Interface, offers a connection with two B channels and one D channel
+      - PRI: Primary Rate Interface, offers consumers a connection with multiple 64 Kbps B channels and a single 64 Kbps D channel

 | Technology                             | Connection Type | Speed                    |
 | -------------------------------------- | --------------- | ------------------------ |